Updating Your SEO Content for AI: A Good Idea?

 In SEO, outdated content can affect the overall performance of the rest of your site.
 Marketers understand this: updating SEO content is a winning lever.

-A study by SERanking reveals that articles updated within the last three months receive on average twice as many citations in ChatGPT responses as older content.
-In other words, maintaining a steady refresh rhythm (for example, a quarterly audit, or even monthly if possible) greatly increases the chances of appearing in generative responses.
+According to a SERanking study (Search Engine Journal, November 2025), content updated within the last three months averages 6 citations from ChatGPT, compared to 3.6 for older content, that’s almost twice as many.
+In other words, depending on the field of activity, maintaining a steady refresh rhythm (for example a quarterly audit, or even a monthly one where possible) considerably increases the likelihood of appearing in generative responses.

 How Google and LLMs Work, and What They Rely On